 You’ll be surrounded by authentic African woodworkings and crafts, and this is truly a gem when it comes to theming.

 The resort most people stay here, though?
-The animals!

 Everyone can head out to the back of the resort to see animals like giraffes grazing on the savannas, and those who book a savanna-view room can see them from their balcony!